FRACS General Surgery Fellowship Examination Format Explained

 - Curriculum-mapped content across all general surgery subspecialties.

-Start your 7-day free PRIMEX trial for the FRACS General Surgery Fellowship and practise in the format you will actually sit.
+Start your 7-day free PRIMEX trial for the FRACS General Surgery Fellowship Examination and practise in the format you will actually sit.

 Start free trialFrequently asked questions